sahilsethi0105/protoecgnet/README.md

 ## Additional Notes
- - The commands in  are for directly running the files
+ - The commands above are for directly running the files
  - [`scripts/`](https://github.com/sahilsethi0105/protoecgnet/tree/main/scripts) contains the shell scripts used to submit jobs to SLURM if using an HPC

  - To view TensorBoard logs, after activating your conda environment (with TensorBoard installed), do: